-CEOs, CFOs and CPOs are usually very involved in determining the on-target earnings (OTE) for the Sales leader role and they understand that the size of the Sales team matters.
-Beyond size OTE is driven by competition for top talent and then augmented by the skillful negotiating by the candidates themselves.
+CEOs, CFOs and CROs are usually very involved in determining the on-target earnings (OTE) for the Sales leader role and they understand that the size of the Sales team matters.
+In addition to size OTE is driven by competition for top talent and then augmented by the skillful negotiating by the candidates themselves.
 The size and maturity of the hiring organization plays a role in these decisions but at least there are benchmarks (The Bridge Group, Radford, etc.) against which the “final answer” can be compared.
 Executive management is not flying blind.

 But size also matters in over quota commission rate acceleration for Sales leaders.
 Is it reasonable to apply the same Base Commission Rate (BCR) multiples available to their team?
 No, acceleration for Sales leaders is dramatically different than for individual contributors.

 I have yet to meet a successful sales manager who takes a leadership role expecting to only earn their OTE.
 They do everything they can to figure out a way to exceed quota.
-Discounting Dan Pink for a minute, that’s the whole reason for comp plan design to include acceleration of the BCR above quota!
+Ignoring Dan Pink for a minute, that’s the whole reason for comp plan design to include commission rate acceleration above quota!
 Equity is great long term but cash is king in the current quarter.

 When modeling commission plans for Individual Contributors (ICs) I use some version of this Excel model, customized for the specific components deemed by the organization to motivate sales behavior.
 The CRO or VP of Sales usually has a target in mind that his team members should achieve for some given percentage over quota.
 For example, if an IC achieves 150% of quota, the CRO could request a plan that will double the ICs variable payout.
 The CRO wisely wants to plant the seeds of success in the minds of their team.
 It is often a mental game that offers large rewards when everyone believes it is possible to over achieve.